rpmuller/ePubs/WesternPhilosophy.md

 His valuation of logic was, from a modern point of view, excessive.
 He considered it pre-eminently the Christian science, and made play with its derivation from "Logos."
-"In the beginning was the Logos/' says St. John's Gospel, and this, he thought, proves the dignity of Logic.
+"In the beginning was the Logos," says St. John's Gospel, and this, he thought, proves the dignity of Logic.

 His chief importance is in logic and theory of knowledge.
 His